roshinis78/my-resume/resume.md

 ### ECE 110 Course Aide *(Fall 2018)*

->This description will be updated soon 😅
+- Currently managing an electronics lab of nearly 40 students along with three other course staff.
+- Promoting discussions amongst students to analyze and overcome technial challenges.

 ### Self Employed Highschool Math Tutor *(Fall 2016 - Summer 2018)*
 - Tutored high school students in Algebra/Algebra 2/Precalculus with a 100% course advancement test pass rate.
 - Provided them with a fundamentally conceptual and visual understanding of any formulas and topics in the course and in applications of the course.

 ## Honors

+### John Deere WECE Scholarship *(Fall 2018)*

+This scholarship is given to a WECE member of high academic standing in the Department of Electrical and Computer Engineering.

 ### Dean's List *(Fall 2017, Spring 2018)*